-Ingredients for Frying Eggplant Italian-Style
+Ingredients for Fried Eggplant Italian-Style

 In regards to quantity, it depends on the amount of eggplant being used.
-I recommend at least two eggs for 2 eggplant.
-Make sure to let excess egg drip off the eggplant as you only need a light coating.
+I recommend at least two to three eggs per medium to large eggplant.
+Make sure to let any excess egg drip off the eggplant as you only need a light coating.

 Use Romano or Parmesan grated cheese.
 You will mix this with the breadcrumbs.

-You can use any type of breadcrumbs, panko or homemade breadcrumbs.
+You can use any type of breadcrumbs, Panko or homemade breadcrumbs.
 You can also use seasoned breadcrumbs.
-Fried eggplant with Italian breadcrumbs is an easy way to add even more flavor.
-I choose in my recipe to not use Italian breadcrumbs because I prefer keeping the flavor simple and not overly complicated.
+Fried eggplant with Italian breadcrumbs is an easy way to add additional flavor, thanks to the seasonings.

 When breading, it’s often asked why do we dip things in flour before the egg?
 The reason is that the egg needs something to hold on to, otherwise it will just slide off the eggplant.

 The flour sticks to the eggplant b/c the eggplant is moist.
 This provides a sticky coating that the egg can adhere to.
 Then you dip it into the breadcrumbs which stick to the egg.
 That’s the proper way for how to fry eggplant.
 Pretty cool, eh?